 If the ``issue tracking`` module is enabled, then file downloads work as expected.

-#1 Updated by G N about 6 years ago
+#1 Updated by G N over 8 years ago

 I am quite certain that the situation I described above has not always been the case, because I am sure downloads worked in the past, even if issue tracking was deactivated.